unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 $ uns unik:create --type=individual --explicitValue="your-personal-pseudo" --coupon="LATIN-FREE-UNIKDOC"
 ```

-The CLI ask you for the passphrase of your cryptoaccount, then the result should looks like this:
+The CLI ask you for the **passphrase** of your cryptoaccount.

+**DO NOT GENERATE YOUR OWN PASSPHRASE**, you must use the one you've generated [in the previous section](#step-1-create-a-new-cryptoaccount-and-backup-it).

+Then the result should look like this:

 ```bash
 Enter your crypto account passphrase (12 words phrase): *****************************